NewkirkS/Arbiter/README.md

 ## Description

-_NOTE: **This project is currently not functioning due to the API key being obtained during a temporary trial period.** Insert URL of choice into the Arbiter to begin analysis based on emotional tones found in content.
+_Insert URL of choice into the Arbiter to begin analysis based on emotional tones found in content.
 Common subjects include: news articles, song lyrics, and social media (the more text the better)._

 ## Specifications